Prashantraj11/Alemeno_Assignments/README.md

 }
 ```

-## License

-This project is created for educational/internship purposes.
-Please ensure compliance with your organization's policies before using in production.

----

 ## Contact

-For questions or issues, please refer to the project documentation or create an issue in the repository.
+For questions or issues, please refer to the project documentation or create an issue in the repository or prashantraj02r@gmail.com.